 One of the most common mistakes I see on almost every farm (including mine) is seeding the pasture with just one type of grass.
 Sometimes there is a mix of plants that offer a variety of grasses or a mixture of grasses and legumes.
 Here are the two reasons why this is detrimental to horses.

 The first reason is if the seeds used to plant the pasture are of a genetically modified species that provide more starch throughout the year, the horses will have too much starch (glucose, sugar) in the winter.
 Increased sugar content throughout the year negates the natural ebb and flow the horse needs to prevent the creation of glucose from their protein (gluconeogenesis – see the nutrition section).

 The second reason is that proteins have a variety of amino acids (see the nutrition section), and not all ground plants have all the needed essential amino acids for the horse to maintain health.
-In other words, a mono-grass pasture is probably deficient in a few of the essential amino acids – the ones they can’t make.
+In other words, a mono-grass pasture is probably deficient in some essential amino acids – the ones they can’t make.
 An amino acid deficiency causes a poor hair coat, a hay belly, poor top line, unsoundness and illness.

-Finally remember that a pasture is a living and breathing thing.
-It requires understanding the needs of growth and nutrition to maintain it correctly.
-The leading cause of pasture death is simple misunderstanding of pasture care, overgrazing or both.
+Finally, remember that a pasture is a living and breathing thing.
+It requires understanding the nutritional needs for growth and maintaining it correctly.
+The leading cause of pasture death is a simple misunderstanding of pasture care, overgrazing or both.